Code: GW15

-Jiankou Great Wall Hiking: Nine-Eyed Tower to Beijing Knot
+GW15: Jiankou Great Wall Hiking: Nine-Eyed Tower to Beijing Knot

 Nine-Eyed Tower to Beijing Knot with the length of about 4 kilometers (2.5 miles) is the most northwest part of the Jiankou Great Wall.
 It is less dangerous compared with the scaring middle part and east part, but beautiful and thrilling as well.
 Among adventurers, it is known as Jiankou Great Wall north section hiking.

-How to Get to Jiankou Great Wall
+Get to Jiankou Great Wall by Public Transport

-→ Take bus No. 916 Express there to Yangjiayuan in 1-1.5 hours.
-The bus departs about every 15 minutes from 05:50 to 20:00.
+→ Take bus no. 916 Express there to Yujiayuan, taking 1-1.5 hours.
+The bus departs about every 5-15 minutes from 05:50 to 20:00.

 Hiking Route